jbhopkins/bioxtasraw/docs/source/tutorial/s2_efa.rst

     data.
 If it was not, you could try changing methods or adjusting the number of iterations or threshold.

-    *   *Tip:* If it takes a while to run REGALS every time you change a component, you can speed up the convergence by starting with the previous results.
+    *   *Tip:* If it takes a while to run EFA every time you change a component, you can speed up the convergence by starting with the previous results.
         To do so, you would check the "Start with previous results" box.
 This will allow you to quickly iterate on changes, as long as the magnitude